Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/ProgrammingForTheWeb/Chapter-12-Designing-web-applications/Section-06-Open-source-and-content-management-systems/index.md

 ## Why it matters

+!!! builds-on "Builds on"
+    This section builds on [12.5 Front-end code libraries and frameworks](../Section-05-Front-end-code-libraries-and-frameworks/index.md).

 Open-source software and content management systems power much of the modern web.
 Understanding how open-source development works, the licensing considerations, and the trade-offs between different CMS approaches is essential for making informed decisions about web development tools and platforms.
 These technologies enable rapid development while requiring careful consideration of security, maintenance, and long-term sustainability.

 ## Concepts